kkilobyte/ditch-cros/unenroll.md

 # Unenrollment for Chrome OS Devices
 Useful for ditching ChromeOS and using Full ROM, AltFw, or RW_Legacy methods.
-Remember!
-You can always use the Shim method for Linux without unenrollment!
+Note: You can always use the Shim method for Linux without unenrollment!

 ## Table of Contents
 - [Unenrollment](#unenrollment-for-chrome-os-devices)